un33k/django-ipware/README.md

 # Notice

-There is not a good `out-of-the-box` solution against fake IP addresses, aka `IP Address Spoofing`.
+There is no perfect `out-of-the-box` solution against fake IP addresses, aka `IP Address Spoofing`.
 You are encouraged to read the ([Advanced users](README.md#advanced-users)) section of this page and use `trusted_proxies_ips` and/or `proxy_count` features to match your needs, especially `if` you are planning to include `ipware` in any authentication, security or `anti-fraud` related architecture.

+This is an open source projects, with the source code visible to all.
+Therefore, it may be exploited through unimplemented, or badly implemented features.

+Please use ipware `ONLY` as a complement to your `firewall` security measures!

 # How to install